ethduke/_telegram_easy_summary/README.md

 # Telegram Easy Summary

-A Python tool that fetches messages from Telegram chats or channels and generates AI-powered summaries using Ollama models.
+A Python tool that fetches messages from Telegram chats or channels and generates AI-powered summaries using Claude 3.5 Sonnet or Ollama models.

 ## Features

 - Fetch messages from any Telegram channel or group chat
 - Focus on messages from specific users while maintaining conversation context
-- Generate concise AI-powered summaries using locally hosted Ollama models
+- Generate concise AI-powered summaries using Claude 3.5 Sonnet (default) or locally hosted Ollama models
 - Analyze messages by participant, providing quick individual summaries for each user
 - Configurable through `config.yaml`